Interested in becoming an exchange student at Cal Poly?

 - Course List Form (Download) (showing Cal Poly courses you wish to take and the corresponding courses for which you wish to receive credit at your home institution).
 Immigration regulations require that you take a majority of your courses in the Field of Study listed on your DS-2019, so consider this carefully when completing your course list and selecting your field of study for Cal Poly.

 You will receive an acceptance email from firstname.lastname@example.org and instructions to provide additional information required to issue your DS-2019 form.

 Fill out the additional questionnaires and upload a documents and proof of funding.

-- Estimate Costs of Attendance at Cal Poly.
+- Cost Estimate for Exchange Students at Cal Poly.

 - Proof of funding can be a bank statement from yourself or a family member or other supporter or a scholarship document.
 You will provide these same documents at your visa interview

 - Supporters will provide a letter of sponsorship similar to the Sample Sponsor Letter (DOC).

 Read More - Upload Documents